Nexus-N3/rs-nexus-ble-tooling/README.md

 The repository also includes RF Survey clients under `RFSurvey/`.

 - `RFSurvey/client.py`
   Single-target smoke-test RF Survey client.
 This is useful for validating the RF Survey command flow against one selected device.
+The client performs discovery once, starts the survey, listens for pushed per-window status, then requests the final summary with `rf_survey_stop()`.

 - `RFSurvey/mixed_client.py`
   Mixed-target RF Survey client.
 This client selects a combined target set across the supported sensor families and prints:
   - pushed per-window score, quality, trend, and RSSI summary per target
   - the final per-target report returned by `rf_survey_stop()`

+During the survey itself, the gateway continues using duplicate advertisements internally for RF scoring, but the host only receives RF Survey messages.
+Normal `scan_result` and `scan_complete` discovery messages are only used during the initial target-selection phase.

 Example: